DimitrovViktor/Spendings-Checker/README.md

 # Spendings-Checker

-C# (.NET + Blazor) application which checks the user's spendings and monthly subscriptions
+C# (.NET + Blazor) application which checks the user's spendings and monthly subscriptions and gives graphs, trends, and estimates of potential future purchases

 ## TO-DO: